 Large Dog Crate Dimensions

-Mini crates are likewise not size-regulated by the industry.
+Small dog crates are likewise not size-regulated by the industry.
 However, 24 inches is the standard size for crates that are designed to house small or miniature breeds.
 This gives them plenty of room to stretch their little legs out in.
 It’s important to measure out a small dog beforehand so you don’t make their crate size too small.

-Medium crates are usually sized at about 36 inches long.
+Medium size dog crates are usually sized at about 36 inches long.
 This is about the correct size for breeds such as most beagles, bulldogs, and the like.
 Many medium sized breeds are quite a bit longer than they are tall.
 Giving them enough leg room will definitely enable them to last out the trip in good spirits.

 Extra Large Crates